Schulik/aiolos/README.txt

 In order to install and run Aiolos, we recommend the following steps:

 1.)
 Clone this git repository (This presumably has just been done) via 'git clone https://github.com/Schulik/aiolos/'

-    The default version of the code, with which the tests in our documentation paper were performed (Schulik&Booth2023, hereafter SB23) is 'v0.2', as opposed to the main branch, on which active code development might be ongoing.
+    The default version of the code, with which the tests in our documentation paper were performed (Schulik&Booth2023, hereafter SB23) is 'version0.2' (can also be found via the github tags), as opposed to the main branch, on which active code development might be ongoing.
     We recommend switching to this branch.

 2.)
 Install the EIGEN library via https://eigen.tuxfamily.org 3.)
 Compile, details below
 4.)
 Run, details below